 Installing VuePilot using snap packages or snapd is one of the easiest ways to install the software.
 Snaps are universal Linux packages that allow you to install software on any Linux distribution as though you were using any regular app store such as the Apple App store or Android play store.
 This means you can […]

 There are two ways you can use your Raspberry Pi as a VuePilot player.
-The first way is to flash our official VuePilot image onto your SD card which will give you a preconfigured operating system completely setup and ready to go installation.
-When purchasing an official VuePilot player device from us, this the image […]
+The first way is to flash our official VuePilot image onto your SD card which will give you a pre-configured operating system that is completely setup and ready to go.
+When purchasing an official VuePilot player device from us, this is […]

 Activating a license assigns one of your licenses to a machine which permits the VuePilot software to be run on that particular machine.